-I was clearing out some Dropbox files when I came across an old Word doc from cheap family recipes times in a big old directory from then.
-I’ve changed it, added bits and lists and updated a couple of things, but I thought it might be interesting for all of us who miss the times when it was up and running.
-Just a bit of fun, for something different.
+I was clearing out some Dropbox files when I came across an old Word doc from those times in a big old directory from then.
+I’ve changed it, added bits and lists and updated a couple of things, but I thought it might be interesting for all of us who loved that site.
+Something a bit different and a bit of fun

 5 ways to frugalise a recipe

 - Where it says cheese, change for cheddar and start with half the amount in the recipe, adding more if you think it needs it.

 - Swop a long list of curry spices for garam masala, do the same when it asks for cinnamon or allspice.

 - Use milk and a knob of butter where it says cream, or even milk alone.

 - Try using water or stock in place of milk in sauces.

 - Use oil in place of hard fats in pastry and baking.